toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.4.9 =

+* Bug fix: the popup for copying and pasting a photo's URL wasn't work (bug introduced in 3.4.7)
+* Bug fix: allow a photo's TakenTimestamp to be null, and allow negative values (for times before 1970, or times not defined)

 = 3.4.8 = Bug fix: call debounce function for resizing only when the window is resized (bug introduced in 3.4.7)